diksha02031996/UI-UX-design/README.md

 # UI-UX-design
-It is a simple Mutual find application did in Figma
+It is a simple Mutual fund application did in Figma